Sten-AP/AIrsight/model/model_building/correlations/README.md

 **nmvoc**: pm25, no2, so2, co_conc, and no == high positive correlation.

 **no**: pm25, no2, so2, co_conc, and nmvoc == high positive correlation

+## Remarks
+NO seems to heavily lower test results for the models, I suggest just leaving it off.